mikecroucher/Meltdown_HPC/README.md

 Software patches have been made available but some people have esitmated a performance hit of up to 30% in some cases.
 Some of us in the High Performance Computing (HPC) (See [here for the initial twitter conversation](https://twitter.com/walkingrandomly/status/949230133243768835)) community started to wonder what this might mean for the type of workloads run on our systems.
 After all, if the worst case scenario of 30% is the norm, it will drastically affect the power of our systems and hence reduce the amount of science we are able to support.

 # To patch or not to patch
+To a first approximation, a patch causing a 30% performance hit on a system costing £1 million pounds is going to cost an equivalent of £300,000 -- not exactly small change!
+This has led to some people wondering if we should patch HPC systems at all:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Given the size of the performance hit should we even *be* patching for this?
 Unless you need trusted computing, does it really matter for the average HPC?</p>&mdash; Phil Tooley (@acceleratedsci) <a href="https://twitter.com/acceleratedsci/status/949233180451713024?ref_src=twsrc%5Etfw">January 5, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+At the very least, an analysis of how large the performance hit might be along with exactly where we definitely do and do not need to patch should be undertaken.

 Further discussion here